John Brake (rugby union, born 1988)

-John Brake (born 22 April 1988 in London, England) was a professional rugby union player for England Sevens in the IRB Sevens World Series.
+John Brake (born 22 April 1988) was a professional rugby union player for England Sevens in the IRB Sevens World Series.
 Brake's position of choice in the 15-a-side code is Scrum-half.

 Club career

 After joining the academy side at Northampton Saints in 2006, Brake went on to make his National League debut for the senior side against Bedford Blues in the RFU Championship during the 2007–2008 campaign.
 He went on to make a further seven appearances throughout the season and scored a try against Launceston RUFC.
 At the end of his debut senior season Northampton achieved promotion back to the Guinness Premiership.
 Brake went onto represent Northampton Saint for 4 seasons.